apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Remap Plugin Processor
 ======================

-.. ts:confvar:: CONFIG proxy.config.remap.use_remap_processor INT 0
+.. ts:cv:: CONFIG proxy.config.remap.use_remap_processor INT 0

    Enables (``1``) or disables (``0``) the ability to run separate threads for remap plugin processing.

-.. ts:confvar:: CONFIG proxy.config.remap.num_remap_threads INT 1
+.. ts:cv:: CONFIG proxy.config.remap.num_remap_threads INT 1

    Specifies the number of threads that will be used for remap plugin rocessing.

 Plug-in Configuration
 =====================

-.. ts:confvar:: CONFIG proxy.config.plugin.plugin_dir STRING config/plugins
+.. ts:cv:: CONFIG proxy.config.plugin.plugin_dir STRING config/plugins

    Specifies the location of Traffic Server plugins.

 Sockets
 =======

-.. ts:confvar:: CONFIG proxy.config.net.defer_accept INT `1`
+.. ts:cv:: CONFIG proxy.config.net.defer_accept INT `1`

    default: ``1`` meaning ``on`` all Platforms except Linux: ``45`` seconds

    This directive enables operating system specific optimizations for a listening socket. ``defer_accept`` holds a call to ``accept(2)`` back until data has arrived.
 In Linux' special case this is up to a maximum of 45 seconds.

-.. ts:confvar:: CONFIG proxy.config.net.sock_send_buffer_size_in INT 0
+.. ts:cv:: CONFIG proxy.config.net.sock_send_buffer_size_in INT 0

    Sets the send buffer size for connections from the client to Traffic Server.

-.. ts:confvar:: CONFIG proxy.config.net.sock_recv_buffer_size_in INT 0
+.. ts:cv:: CONFIG proxy.config.net.sock_recv_buffer_size_in INT 0

    Sets the receive buffer size for connections from the client to Traffic Server.

-.. ts:confvar:: CONFIG proxy.config.net.sock_option_flag_in INT 0
+.. ts:cv:: CONFIG proxy.config.net.sock_option_flag_in INT 0

    Turns different options "on" for the socket handling client connections:::